ppseprus/globalxplorer-tile-enhancer/README.md

 ## How to Install

-1. You can checkout this repository and then navigate to "chrome://extensions" to "Load unpacked extension", over
+1. You can download it from the Chrome Web Store
-2. You can download it from the Chrome Web Store
+2. You can clone this repository and manually load the folder to Chrome: just navigate to "chrome://extensions" and click "Load unpacked extension", then select the cloned folder

 ## How to Use